12 Best Festivals in April Around the World in 2025

 Kanamara Matsura april festival

-The people of Kanamara Matsura have adopted their own strange tradition: erecting giant phallic symbols everywhere possible–from outside shops to residential homes—in order pay homage not only spiritually but physically too!
+The people of Kanamara Matsura have adopted their own strange tradition: erecting giant phallic symbols everywhere possible – from outside shops to residential homes – to pay homage not only spiritually but physically too.

 The Kanamara Matsuri is celebrated in Japan and goes back for centuries.
 As one of the most important festivals in April it celebrates the penis, fertility, and good fortune which are all symbolised by a phallus shaped object called an ‘Ishibutai’.